jurgen-bass/langswitcher/README.md

 # langswitcher
-Mozilla add-on to help to switch between languages
+Mozilla add-on to help to switch between languages headers sent to webservers.